ArtDou/ArtDou/README.md

 - 👀 I’m interested in a very large variety of subject, with a preference in Science, Healthcare and Education.

-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning Data Science (AI, Data Wrangling and Visualization,...)

 - 💞️ I’m looking to collaborate on project of high social and civic impacts.

-- 📫 How to reach me -> douillet.arthur@gmail.com or via LinkedIn www.linkedin.com/in/arthurdouille
+- 📫 How to reach me -> douillet.arthur@gmail.com or via LinkedIn www.linkedin.com/in/arthurdouillet